kaysoli/kaysoli/README.md

 This setup lets you validate CSV data and radio/audio behavior quickly before layering on the complete HUD and terminal windows.

+## Trial scene with UI PTT and audio replies (quick hands-on)
+Follow these steps to hear a dispatcher→unit exchange with your own button and WAV clips:

+1. **Create a new scene and GameObjects**
+   - Add an empty **Dispatcher** object and attach `GameManager`, `CallManager`, `UnitManager`, `RadioSystem`, `RecordsManager`, `VoiceCommandController`, and `VoiceInputManager`.
+   - Add a **PTTButton** UI Button (or Image + `EventTrigger`).
+Set its **OnPointerDown** to `UIManager.OnPttPressed` and **OnPointerUp/PointerExit** to `UIManager.OnPttReleased` (or wire directly to `VoiceInputManager.BeginListening/EndListening` if you prefer a minimal stack).
+   - Add `UIRadioPanel` if you want to see the transcript/listening indicator; otherwise the radio beeps still fire without the panel.

+2. **Attach content & audio**
+   - Drag a `UnitRoster` (or `UnitDefinition` assets) into `UnitManager` and a `CallLibrary` into `CallManager`.
+If you rely on CSV records, assign your sheets to `RecordsManager.csvSheets` or to a `RecordsDatabase`’s `csvFiles` list.
+   - Assign a `RadioAudioProfile` on `RadioSystem` that contains `transmissionStart`, `transmissionEnd` (roger beep), and optional `staticLoop` clips.
+The audio folder structure can follow:
+     ```
+     Assets/Audio/OfficerVoices/
+       Adam-7/dispatch_01.wav, status_01.wav...
+       Bravo-12/dispatch_01.wav...
+       Static/radio_static.wav, transmission_start.wav, transmission_end.wav
+     ```
+   - For officer-specific replies, assign a `UnitVoiceProfile` to each unit and fill its reply buckets.
+For generic fallbacks, create a `ResponseAudioLibrary` asset and add keyword → clip variations (e.g., Acknowledgement → ["10-4.wav", "Copy.wav"]).

+3. **Hook the radio + voice pipeline**
+   - Link `VoiceCommandController` to the managers, `RadioSystem`, and `RecordsManager`; set the active `VoiceLanguageProfile` in the controller so dispatcher keywords like “Unit 7 respond…”, “status check”, “run plate” are parsed correctly.
+   - Ensure `UIManager` references the radio, call/unit panels (optional), and voice input/command controllers.
+The PTT button now drives listening → interpretation → execution → officer audio + roger beep.

+4. **Press Play and test**
+   - Hold the PTT button, speak a command (e.g., “Unit Adam-7 respond to 123 Main for a 211”), then release.
+The system will log the speech, dispatch the unit, play its voice reply from `UnitVoiceProfile`/`ResponseAudioLibrary`, and finish with the roger beep.
+   - Ask, “Unit Adam-7, what’s your status?” to hear one of the status reply variants.
+Run a lookup (“Run plate 7XKZ991”) to hear the dispatcher’s record response and the unit acknowledgement.

+If you want desktop testing without UI, add `VoiceHotkeyRouter` to the scene and use the default hotkey (Right Alt) to simulate PTT; it sends queued phrases or speech-provider output into the same pipeline.

 ## Sample scene recipe (hear chatter and dispatcher/unit answers quickly)
 Use `SampleScenarioBuilder` for a barebones scene that still exercises calls, unit replies, records lookups, and chatter: